 Paul was a chosen apostle of God.
-However, he was often required to defend His apostolic calling in those early days of the Church, because.. in the opinions of many, his credentials did not fit in with their perceived expectations of what an Apostle should be.
-This was especially the case in Galatia, where many legalists and Judaizers found it very difficult to accept that a change in God's management had taken place.
+However, he was often required to defend His apostolic calling in those early days of the Church, because... in the opinion of many, his credentials did not fit in with their perceived expectations of what an apostle should be.
+This was especially the case in Galatia where many legalists and Judaisers found it very difficult to accept that a change in God's management had taken place.

-Before the cross, believers lived in the dispensation of law.
-They lived under the Mosaic law, and were required to follow certain God-appointed rule and feast days.
-Following the cross, we live in the dispensation of God's grace.. and although we have clear criteria on how to live godly lives.. we are set free from the bondage of the law.
+Before the Cross, believers lived in the dispensation of the Law.
+They lived under the Mosaic Law and were required to follow certain God-appointed rules and feast days.
+Following the Cross, we live in the dispensation of God's grace... and although we have clear criteria on how to live godly lives, we are set free from the bondage of the Law.
 As Church-age believers we are called to live in spirit and truth - to live by faith and not by sight, as directed by the Word of God and as guided by the indwelling Spirit of God.

-Paul was required therefore, to give intense defence of his apostolic ministry.
-And in his letter to the Galatians, he gave at least six arguments to defend his position.
-The gospel he taught with not according to men or angels, but by divine revelation from God.
+Paul was required, therefore, to give an intense defence of his apostolic ministry.
+And in his letter to the Galatians, he gives at least six arguments to defend his position.
+The gospel he taught was not according to men or angels, but by divine revelation from God.
 He did not receive it from anyone other than Jesus.
-The gospel Paul taught did not come from a teacher or from the other apostles of Christ.. nor did he learn it from a book.
+The gospel Paul taught did not come from a teacher or from the other apostles of Christ, nor did he learn it from a book.

-He explained in his defence, that he had been separated from his mothers womb, by Gods grace, for a special work.
-He was given a specific ministry to the Gentiles, despite his unworthiness.
-Paul considered himself to be the very least in God's kingdom, because he had persecuted Christians... and yet he explains that the Lord chose HIM to reveal His Son in Paul, so that he might preach the glorious gospel of grace among the Gentiles.
+He explained, in his defence, that he had been separated from his mothers womb, by God's grace, for a special work - a specific ministry to the Gentiles.
+Paul considered himself to be the very least in God's kingdom because he had persecuted Christians... and yet he explains that the Lord chose HIM to reveal His Son in so that he might preach the glorious gospel of grace among the Gentiles.

-Paul understood they we're not saved by the works of the law, nor are we redeemed by the blood of bulls and goats.
-We are not saved by adhering to religious regulation.. nor by the keeping of sacred feast days.
-We are saved by God's grace, when we have faith in the work that Christ has done for us, on Calvary.
+Paul understood that we are not saved by the works of the Law, nor are we redeemed by the blood of bulls and goats.
+We are not saved by adhering to religious regulation, nor by the keeping of sacred feast days.
+We are saved by God's grace, when we have faith in the work that Christ has done for us on Calvary.

-Paul came to understand, that walking in spirit and truth it is not something that I do in my own strength - but something that God does within me, as I submit to Him.
-He wrote.. it is not I that lives in me but Christ, Who lives in me.
-However, there were many legalists and Judaizers in Galatia, just as there are many religionists today.. who do everything to undermine the truth that we have received through the apostle Paul - which places us back under bondage to the Law.
+Paul came to understand that walking in spirit and truth is not something that we can do in our own strength - but something that God does within us as we submit to Him.
+He wrote, "It is not I that lives, but Christ, Who lives in me."
+However, there were many legalists and Judaisers in Galatia, just as there are many religionists today, who do everything to undermine the truth that we have received through the apostle Paul - which places us back under bondage to the Law.